 Enjoyed one another’s company and developed caring relationships which have already borne fruit when members have had unexpected challenges or needed a hand.

-As of October 2018, Tay Commons members have committed to purchase over 3/4 of the building’s units.
+By October 2018, members had committed to purchase 9 of the 11 units.

 Disappointments began in January 2019 when the builder withdrew support for financing, and ceased participating with the architect to revise drawings.